webtranslateit/payday/README.md

 Payday!
 ===
-Payday is a library for rendering invoices.
-At present it supports rendering invoices to pdfs, but we're planning on adding support for other formats in the near future.
+Payday is a library for rendering invoices to pdfs.

 Installing
 ===